Maple-Bar/test-project/crowdin_test.md

 - Plein soleil by René Clément

 I like French New Wave and the films by Ozu and Kurosawa.
-I would like to know abour your favorite films.
+I would like to know about your favorite films.

 ---